ruggleslab/pyQUILTS/prepare_proteome/prepare_ensembl/README.txt

 	python prepare_ensembl.py <the file you downloaded in step 1> <the .pep.all.fa file>

+This should output 5 files in the same folder as the prepare_ensembl.py script:

-This should output four files: transcriptome.bed, proteome.bed, proteome-genes.txt, proteome-descriptions.txt.
+    proteome.fasta, transcriptome.bed, proteome.bed, proteome-genes.txt, proteome-descriptions.txt.

-4. Once this is done, rename your .pep.all.fa file to “proteome.fasta” (the file QUILTS will be looking for).
 Congratulations, you’ve got your reference proteome ready for QUILTS!

+(You may move these files to a folder on your system where you'd like to store the proteome DB.)